VIAME/VIAME/README.md

 object detection, object tracking, image/video annotation, image/video search, image mosaicing, stereo measurement, rapid model generation, and tools for the evaluation of different algorithms.
-Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision library.
+Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 Alongside the pipelined image processing system are a number of standalone tools for accomplishing the above.
 Both a desktop and web version exists for